Chinese Space Program

 Aside from the political use of the space mission, its success really has struck a chord with the people.
 They feel proud and consider China's joining of the space family as another indication that the country is regaining some of the splendor and importance it had during its imperial past.
 As a result, a number of Chinese companies have included the Chinese conquest of space in their printed and television advertising.
 Jianlibao, a sports drink, already featured a Chinese taikonaut walking on the moon in one of its television commercials broadcast in early 2003.

 On 12 October 2005, China launched its second manned spacecraft, the Shenzhou VI, for a multi-manned, multi-day mission.
-Colonels Fei Junlong (mission commander) and Nie Haisheng (mission operator) embarked on a flight scheduled to take three to five days, during which they will undertake a number of scientific experiments.
-The launch is part of a more encompassing space program that includes space walks, the docking of a capsule with a space module and the launch of a permanent space lab.
+Colonels Fei Junlong (mission commander) and Nie Haisheng (mission operator) embarked on a flight that took four days, during which they undertook a number of scientific experiments.
+The launch was part of a more encompassing space program that includes space walks, the docking of a capsule with a space module and the launch of a permanent space lab.
 Moreover, in 2006, China started with the selection of women astronauts.

 Leonard David, Shenzhou Secrets: China Prepares for First Human Spaceflight